Shubhkr08/KickController/README.md

 # KickController

-I am making a STM32 based flight controller for my drone.
+I am making a STM32F405RGT6 based flight controller for my drone.and has IMU and barometer and has a USB-B Type.
+It is designed for 4 motor drone.
+It has 4 layer PCB
 <br><img width="1177" height="850" alt="Screenshot 2026-05-10 063511" src="https://github.com/user-attachments/assets/a50bd4fc-0ba1-4aff-80b7-457b3f4b2eb3" />